CalebHicks1/cloud-storage-integration/src/API/README.md

 response JSON = `{"code":<ERROR_CODE>,"message":"..."}`

 ### Delete Files - `delete`
-How to format a call that deletes a file/folder (folders recursively delete) given by the `path` field.
+How to format a call that deletes files/folders (folders recursively delete) given by the entries in the `files` field.

 input JSON = `{"command":"delete","path":"","files":["<valid_path_to_file1>", "<valid_path_to_file2>", ...]}`